 “Like a bird darting into a snare, little knowing it will cost him his life.”
 Proverbs 7:23.

-Read more articles by Katherine Hussmann Klemp or search for articles on the same topic or others.
+Read more articles by Katherine Hussmann Klemp or search for other articles by topic below.